 We are transitioning to an expanded regional ministry with World Gospel Mission, but we will continue to be "overholthonduras.org."
-We have set up this page to provide our personal overview of all that we do.
-Our entire careers have been spent in ministry with World Gospel Mission.
+We have set up this page to provide our overview of all that we do.
+We have spent our entire careers with World Gospel Mission.
 Our three children and their families have been our greatest encouragement in the ministry in which we are presently involved.
-This web site is intended to bring it all together from our personal perspective.

 In pursuit of holistic growth, our goal is to stimulate the spiritual growth of students and to educate them in life skills.
 They are given supporting education knowledge, such as learning computer, while fostering the values and competitiveness of our graduates.
 A vocational education helps promote innovation and entrepreneurship through the identification and development of business ideas for later use.

 We are thankful for all that God has done in the Choluteca ministry this year.
 We work with a fantastic team.
 We are convinced that there are people in place who can do a great job of continuing with the vision that God has given to all of us.
 We could not do anything without your help.
 Thank you!

 History of the school- In 2000, the Choluteca regional ministry team concluded that vocational education was one of the biggest needs in the region.
 Vocational education was viewed as a great opportunity to facilitate community transformation and could be used to teach skills which would enable graduates to obtain better jobs.